 Overview of Shift Work

 Nowhere are the effects of lifestyle on sleep more evident than in shift work disorder, also called shift work change (SWC) and shift lag.
 As the global marketplace continues to turn the time-to-productivity ratio to its favor, more and more employees are needed to work unconventional shifts.
-Nearly 20% of employees in industrialized countries are employed in shift work, which requires them to drastically change their sleep habits weekly or even daily.
+Nearly 20 percent of employees in industrialized countries are employed in shift work, which requires them to drastically change their sleep habits weekly or even daily.

 Causes for Shift Work Disorder

 There are two types of shift work.
-Employees can either (1) work an unconventional nonfluctuating shift, like 11 p.m. to 7 a.m., or can (2) alternate between the three different shifts.
+Employees can either (1) work an unconventional nonfluctuating shift, like 11 p.m. to 7 a.m., or can (2) alternate between different shifts.
 Both versions of shift work produce a specific set of effects.

 It is common for a person who sleeps from 8 a.m. to 4 p.m. consistently to function productively at work from 11 p.m. to 7 a.m.
 Circadian rhythms operate on a 24-hour cycle.
 In nonfluctuating shift work, the shift in circadian rhythm remains constant once the body adapts to it.
 Resynchronization may take a while, but it is possible.

 In shift work disorder, zeitgebers such as daytime and nighttime are never permanently synchronized with shift end time and shift start time.
 For SWC patients, predisposition to sleep and wake is governed by consistently mistimed circadian rhythm and alternating external cues.

 For example, a person may work the night shift for five nights in a row, followed by two days off.
 During the two days off, the person resumes a normal daytime (diurnal) activity with family or friends.
 This disrupts the person's previously adjusted circadian rhythm, and he or she must readjust their sleep-wake pattern when they go back to work.
-Without a constant pattern, biological rhythms remain out of synch.
+Without a constant pattern, biological rhythms remain out of sync.